 Cassava tortilla chips form the “bed” and add crunch.
 The meat, beans, avocado and cilantro, which everyone can eat, are the foundation above the chips.
 I’ve suggested a number of optional toppings, depending on your taste, such as sour cream and cheese as well as their non-dairy equivalents.
 I’m often asked to set out all of them!

-Asafetida is used instead of onions and garlic in this option, which works for a low-FODMAP diet.
+I’ve used Asafetida instead of onions and garlic in this seasoning option, which is appropriate for a low-FODMAP diet.
 This is the seasoning I have shown sprinkled onto the cooked ground beef.
 Though it can’t contribute the texture and thickening ability of onions and garlic, it adds some umami flavor and aroma that keeps you from missing the other two – mostly!Print

 The ingredients for these savory gluten-free nachos are set out in separate bowls, buffet style.
 Flavorful seasoned ground beef, homemade refried beans and fresh toppings give lots of flavor.
 Everybody gets to assemble them as they like!